Skip to main content

 What happens if I need money before a bond matures?

 Treasuries can be sold in the secondary market anytime.
 However, if interest rates have risen since you bought, you will receive less than face value.
-This is why bond ladders work best for income you plan to spend on schedule β not as an emergency fund.
+This is why bond ladders work best for income you plan to spend on schedule.
+Not as an emergency fund.
 Keep a separate cash/HYSA emergency fund outside the ladder.

 Is a CD ladder better than a Treasury ladder?